 The quickest way to pique my curiosity is with the ‘mystery’ tag.
 It often has me dusting off the magnifying glass and getting set to put my perception to the test.
 Rokka no Yuusha stepped up to the plate this season and its plot summary had me interested: A show where six heroes try to fight off a great demon but seven show up for the job instead.
 One character gets picked on early as the infiltrator and it’s up to him to prove his innocence.
 Rokka no Yuusha didn’t end up testing my intelligence though.
 Instead, it decided to insult it.

-If there’s one big tip you could give to anyone writing a classic ‘whodunnit’ tale then do this: Give everyone a solid reason to be confirmed suspicious.
+big tip you could give to anyone writing a classic ‘whodunnit’ tale then do this: Give everyone a solid reason to be confirmed suspicious.
 If you start to abandon characters then the strength in your writing falls by the wayside.
 This lack of equal screen time and development made it incredibly easy to rule certain characters out as the ‘extra’.
 The show feels like it is written to cater for an action show, not a mystery one.
 The focus is on set pieces and not a study into its characters.
 That’s the fatal flaw.
 In a show that clearly tells us early on that it’s going to be show about catching the villain in disguise, it abandons even trying to be an interesting and challenging mystery.
 With paper-thin characters, convenient solutions, characters that scream fanservice over depth and a bizarre ending, Rokka no Yuusha will not be a show that hangs around in the memory bank for the right reasons.

 I can understand those who enjoyed the anime because there’s some action, suspense and some passable characters to get you by.
 If you’re after an anime with some solid action, but nothing ground breaking, then this may satisfy you.
 I, however, felt betrayed by the show not living up to its potential and betraying the mystery path it started to construct in its opening half.
 A harsh sentiment?
 I maintain the show dug its own hole deeper with every single episode.